Phase 2 Announcement

-Reducing capacity is a critical factor for safety during the pandemic.
+Reducing capacity is a critical factor for everyone’s health and safety during the pandemic.
 In a normal year, more than 600,000 visitors flock to the Gardens, and even the widest paths can be extremely crowded at peak times.
 Many of the Gardens’ paths are only 2 to 4 feet wide, so maintaining social distance is extremely challenging, if not impossible.

 Know before you go